starbeamjs/starbeam/docs/PACKAGE-SURFACE-TRIAGE.md

 A following PER should sketch one React Strict Mode test around an `ElementSize`-style resource: before the ref attaches the value is `pending`;
-after commit the resource is `attached`; cleanup/finalize happen on strict-mode remount and final unmount; no public code imports `@starbeam/modifier` or `@domtree/*`.
+after commit the resource is `attached`; cleanup/finalize happen on Strict Mode remount and final unmount; no public code imports `@starbeam/modifier` or `@domtree/*`.